zephyr-data-specs/GMNS/README.md

 The General Modeling Network Specification (GMNS) defines a common human and machine readable format for sharing routable road network files.
 It is designed to be used in multi-modal static and dynamic transportation planning and operations models.

 How do I use GMNS?
 1. Read the [__specification reference__](Specification) to learn about the GMNS format.
 2. Look at our [__small examples__](Small_Network_Examples), including a freeway interchange, a portion of a multimodal city network, and a small city.
 3. Build and test your own small network.
 We have basic tools in Python and R for [__conversion__](Conversion_Tools) and [__validation__](Validation_Tools).

-**Note**: Some of the examples, and all of the conversion and validation tools, have not yet been updated to reflect the latest changes to the specification.
+**Note**: Note: see the [**updates**](../../tree/updates) branch for the latest versions of the examples and tools, as well as planned changes to the specification.
+Some of the examples and tools are not in line with the current version of the specification.
 These are indicated by the following sign :warning: in their respective readme files.

 ## GMNS Overview
 Version 0.85 includes the following features for use in static models: